Top 10 Best Nursing Schools of 2021

 Off-campus housing lets you live nearly anywhere you want.
 You may be further from campus, but this could place you closer to clinicals.

-If you do end up living off-campus, you'll need to pick the best neighborhood for your situation.
-Busy cities like New York and Los Angeles can be expensive, and living in the suburbs could be the most affordable option.
+If you live off-campus, you'll need to pick the best neighborhood for your situation.
+Busy cities like New York, Philadelphia, and Los Angeles can be expensive, and living in the suburbs could be the most affordable option.

 3.)
 What do I need to get admitted into nursing school?